 NZ mudsnails occur in a wide variety of water bodies and on a wide variety of substrates including sand, leaf litter, organic detritus, silt, algae, aquatic macrophytes, gravel, cobbles, and boulders, as well as any other type of stable substrate (natural or artificial).
 With such a wide variety of habitats capable of being invaded, no single sampling method can be developed that is applicable in all situations.
 Numerous benthic invertebrate sampling methods have been developed and are widely used for different purposes and habitats including: Surber and Hess samplers, kick-nets, Ponar grabs, snorkeling, SCUBA, hand picking, suction dredges and colonization samplers or traps (Merritt and Cummins 1996).
-Once an invertebrate sample has been collected many techniques are Used to detect and count NZ mudsnails in the sample including: preservation in alcohol and examination under a microscope, visually inspecting contents of the sample live, and drying contents and floating snail shells.
+Once an invertebrate sample has been collected many techniques are used to detect and count NZ mudsnails in the sample including: preservation in alcohol, inspection of collection container for floating snail shells, examination under a microscope, and visually inspecting contents of the live or dry samples.

 Any of these methods can be used to detect NZ mudsnails depending upon different conditions, time and budget constraints, or individual preferences.
-As many samples as possible should be collected, no matter the method.
 No sampling method can ever guarantee 100% effective detection of NZ mudsnails and therefore not detecting NZ mudsnails at a site does not equate to its absence, or a negative location.
 NZ mudsnails are simply too small and can inhabit too many locations.
 Samples are not equivalent to a census, and one unobserved 1.0 mm NZ mudsnail can relatively quickly produce a whole population.

 Formal sampling to detect NZ mudsnails is time consuming, expensive, requires some statistical sampling knowledge, and probably will not often be conducted.
+Therefore, prioritization of sampling sites should be established.
+For example, sites close to existing infestations but in different bodies of water or sites with special management needs such as sites containing endangered or threatened species might be high priority.
 For specific information for estimating the detectability of NZ mudsnails using power analysis, see Appendix D. A more practical and efficient method with less statistical validity for detecting NZ mudsnails in wadeable waters is the use of a standard heavy-duty D-shaped kick net with mesh size < 1 mm.
 The kick net is vigorously pushed through all available habitats, including vegetation, and also placed downstream of the biologist who vigorously kicks and agitates the substrate (cobbles, gravels, etc.) to collect what is kicked up with the net.
 Contents of the net are then placed in a large bucket of water; vegetation is washed in the bucket to remove snails and then safely discarded.
 Snails and other invertebrates are then poured into a < 1.0 mm mesh small, aquaria hand-net or suitable container.
 All that should remain in the bucket is heavier sand, gravel, or cobbles, which can be discarded.
 Contents of the small aquarium net are stored in 70-95% ethanol with collection labels written in pencil or alcohol-proof pen placed both in the container and attached on the outside of container.
 Samples are then visually searched for NZ mudsnails under a dissection scope.
 Preservation in 70% ethanol is also preferred for genetic analysis but soft body parts will become shriveled.
 If NZ mudsnails are abundant in the sample and easily visible during collection, some individuals should be removed and dried without alcohol.